Olarkal/AI-Game-Bot/README.md

 4. Register with Tavily, copy the API key: https://app.tavily.com/
 5. Install the libraries using the command: pip install numpy opencv-python pillow torch ultralytics pytesseract requests gymnasium stable-baselines3 screeninfo pywin32 keyboard
+Or, type:
+pip install -r requirements.txt
-6. Launch OBS Studio, to the right of the “Start Virtual Camera” button, click the gear icon - Output Type: Source, Select Output: Screen Capture.
+7. Launch OBS Studio, to the right of the “Start Virtual Camera” button, click the gear icon - Output Type: Source, Select Output: Screen Capture.
-7. In line 41, enter your virtual camera number (1-3).
+8. In line 41, enter your virtual camera number (1-3).
-8. In line 43, enter your API key.
+9. In line 43, enter your API key.
-9. Restart your PC for Tesseract to start working and check the path:
+10. Restart your PC for Tesseract to start working and check the path:
-10. Press Win+R, enter sysdm.cpl
+11. Press Win+R, enter sysdm.cpl
-11. Go to the “Advanced” tab
+12. Go to the “Advanced” tab
-12. Click the “Environment Variables” button
+13. Click the “Environment Variables” button
-13. In the system variables, find the “PATH” line, open it, and you should see C:\Program Files\Tesseract-OCR.
+14. In the system variables, find the “PATH” line, open it, and you should see C:\Program Files\Tesseract-OCR.
 If it is not there, enter it manually.
-14. Start the game.
+15. Start the game.
-15. Run Start.bat
+16. Run Start.bat

 The bot will download YOLO and start learning.